hortulanusT/dynLattice/src/modules/README.md

+!!!
+TAKE CARE, THIS IS LARGELY UNTESTED AND MIGHT CONTAIN SOME BUGS !!!

 # ParaViewModule

 |This module is but a demonstration, it is far from perfect, especially it still has some dependencies |